chewton2k/chewton2k/README.md

 I am an undergraduate computer science student at UCLA!

-- 🔭 I’m currently working on LLM-DNA research and projects
+- 🔭 I’m currently working on DNA-LLM research and projects
 - 🌱 I’m currently learning blockchain and web dev
 - 🤔 I’m looking for help with how to cook more meals
 - 📫 How to reach me: charltonshih645@g.ucla.edu